If You Asked Me To: Critical reception

 Pan-European magazine Music & Media described the song as "a smooth, mid-tempo ballad with a synthesizer-dominated AC production by Stewart Levine".

 Music video

 The music video for "If You Asked Me To" was filmed the day after the funeral of LaBelle's sister Jacqueline "Jackie" Padgett who died of lung cancer at age 43.
-(She was the third of LaBelle's sisters to die; all three of Patti's sisters died before age 44.)
+(She was the third of LaBelle's sisters to die after Vivian Hogan and Barbara Holte; all three of her sisters died before age 44.)
 As such, the context of the song changed dramatically, as a mourning LaBelle, dressed in black, sings the song in a church (with candles and mourning lilies), intercut with shots of her in tears.